openedx/XBlock/doc/guide/xblock.rst

   * One user: the data is particular to a single user, such as an answer to a problem.

-  * All users: the data is an aggregate of all users.
+  * All users: the data shared for all users.
 An example is the total number of students answering a question.
+Note that this is *not* the same as aggregate or query data.
+The same value will be shared for all users, and there's no way to link specific actions to specific users.

 * By XBlock: fields declare how they relate to the block:

-  * Block usage: the fields are related *only* to that instance of the XBlock in a particular course.
+  * Block usage: the fields are related *only* to that instance, or usage, of the XBlock in a particular course.

   * Block definition: the fields are related to the *definition* of the XBlock.
     This definition is specified by the content creator.
-For instance, using a definition, you could create an XBlock whose data is shared across multiple runs of a course.
+A definition can be shared across one or more *usages*.
+For instance, you could create a single XBlock definition with many usages, and those usages can appear across courses or within the same course.

   * Block type: the fields are related to the *Python type* of the XBlock, and thus shared across all instances of the XBlock in all courses.